top of page

 GUIDE

 Red is vector cut, blue is vector etch and black is raster etch.
-It costs $1.50 a minute, and acrylic can be cut using the laser cutter.

 **YOU MAY BE TURNED AWAY IF WE CAN'T GET YOUR FILE GOING IN 5 MINUTES.**